kodlist/moo-jsonplaceholder-qa/README.md

 # moo-jsonplaceholder-qa

-Test automation work built for testing restful apis using [Karate unified test automation framework](https://github.com/intuit/karate)
+Test automation work built for testing restful api's using [Karate unified test automation framework](https://github.com/intuit/karate)

-## Task for today
+## QA Task

 To complete the exercises below, please use this API [jsonplaceholder](https://jsonplaceholder.typicode.com/).
 There are more details on the resources available for this API in the [Readme](https://github.com/typicode/jsonplaceholder) here.